 - Bachelor of Arts with a major in political science and Master of Professional Studies in the field of political management

 Applicants must hold a baccalaureate degree from a regionally accredited institution of higher learning or international equivalent.
-Applicants should have a strong academic background, normally with a B average or better (3.0 GPA on a 4.0 scale).
+Applicants should have a strong academic background, normally with a B grade-point average or above (3.0 GPA on a 4.0 scale).
 Additional application requirements can be found on the Graduate Programs Finder.

 - Master of Professional Studies in the field of cybersecurity strategy and information management